 The Underserved Pathway mentorship is a longitudinal relationship to support students’ interest and commitment to caring for people who are underserved.
 Working with a mentor provides early and regular exposure to practicing physicians who can offer valuable insights into what it is like to care for underserved populations.
-Students are required to meet with their mentor once per quarter, either in person, by phone, or through e-mail.
+Students are required to schedule and meet with their mentor once per quarter, either in-person, by phone/skype, or through e-mail.

 Underserved Pathway mentors are health care providers from across the WWAMI region who are involved in the care of underserved populations in a variety of capacities.
 These mentors are there to answer questions, provide advice, and to support students through their education and professional development.
 Please read on for important information about completing the mentorship.

 Students will take the lead in identifying a suitable mentor.
 Mentors may be physicians or other health professionals (one or more) with whom students have an existing mentoring relationship or with whom they wish to develop a relationship.
 Our goal is to have all students matched with an identified mentor by the end of fall quarter of second year.
 This gives first year students a chance to explore possibilities through preceptorships, the colleges, RUOP, service learning experiences etc. And we know that many first year students will be matched during that year.